awsdocs/amazon-redshift-developer-guide/doc_source/geospatial-overview.md

 For details about SQL functions to query spatial data, see [Spatial functions](geospatial-functions.md)\.

+For details about loading spatial data, see [Loading a column of the GEOMETRY data type](copy-usage_notes-spatial-data.md)\.

 **Topics**
 + [Tutorial: Using spatial SQL functions with Amazon Redshift](spatial-tutorial.md)
 + [Loading a shapefile into Amazon Redshift](spatial-copy-shapefile.md)